ariaxhan/MoodishMelodiesJS/README.md

    - The application will suggest a playlist from Spotify that relates to the selected mood.

 4. **Explore the Playlist:**
-   - Browse through the suggested playlist and enjoy music that complements your reading experience.
+   - Browse through the suggested playlist and enjoy music that complements your mood.

 ## Technology Stack